Crimson boys basketball stuns Rebels, advance to state semis

 The other side of the Rebels that opponents have fits over is senior guard Joshua Strong.
 Against Maple Grove this season, Strong averaged 22 points per game, and with Nwaokorie, fit the bill of a devastating one-two punch.

-But in their scouting report for this game, Maple Grove head coach Nick Schroeder wanted to get the ball out of Strong’s hand as much as possible.
+But in their scouting report prior to tipoff, Maple Grove head coach Nick Schroeder wanted to get the ball out of Strong’s hand as much as possible.
 So, when Strong passed the ball, Crimson guards Raoul Vaidya and Andy Tran were all over the senior.
 Their job, according to Schroeder, was solely to stop Strong from catching the ball again.

 Swish.
 Simultaneously, as the ball went through the net, the limited Champlin Park crowd exploded.
 56-56.
 Overtime.